5.2.1 Data Acquisition

 ros2 run rviz2 rviz2

-- Query camera intrinsics on a PC.
+- Query camera intrinsic parameters on the PC

 - Foxy